 All of our characters yearn for something universal.
 Whether it's Josephine's redemption, Susan's yearning to break free, her daughter EMILY's quest for moral identity, or Darren's unrepentant revenge, these people fight and stand to lose big.
 The stakes are high and threat is imminent from page one – death lurks around every corner.

 Tonally and visually, think Breaking Bad, No Country for Old Men and The Proposition.
-But mix with that the thematic richness of Gone Baby Gone and the familial dynamics of In Her Shoes.
+But mix with that the thematic richness of Gone Baby Gone and the relationship dynamics of In Her Shoes, High Art and Kyss mig.

 We're creating a film with the hooks to get people watching, the universality to make it real, the potent questions of humanity to engage, and the emotional and intellectual weight to keep people talking long after the credits roll.